 Yuki does struggle with some separation anxiety but is not destructive, nor does she have accidents when left in the house for a few hours alone.
 We are working on the separation anxiety, which comes in the form of nervousness and barking.
 She enjoys other dogs, cats, is used to chickens and walks right through the flock without tension.
 She is awesome with children.
 She gets a little upset when the cat goes by her food dish but Yuki is very obedient and eager to please so she responds to redirection.

 Yuki can be an escape artist.
 She can climb over things my 120 pound Sam wouldn't dream of.
 She bolted once and went to my neighbours to meet the dog there but showed no aggression.
 She has not tried to get over our fencing but hurled herself over a dutch door, even after my husband thought he "Yuki proofed" it.
+She needs a very large securely-fenced yard of at least 6 feet where she can run and play.
+She also needs daily walks and hikes with her family.

 Her allergies are listed and its clear when she gets into food she shouldn't as she becomes very itchy.
 She will scratch at her ears and body.
 She does well on the Kangaroo and would probably do well on a raw diet as long as none of her listed allergies are in the dinner bowl.
 It is listed that she also has allergies to many grasses and weeds.
 Other than itching when she gets into cat food, we haven't noticed any discomfort from being outside.

 My husband said last night "she acts like she has been with us for 10 years, she is such a good dog".
 I think Yuki came from a very loving home where they spent a lot time with her owners.
 I think Yuki would make a great companion dog especially for those who are home a lot of the time or even for those who battle some anxiety themselves.
 It is is very calming to cuddle with her and she could do so for hours.
-She just laps up all the love.

 They are beautiful dogs with great temperaments given the right breeding, socialization, care including diet and training.
 Dogs are a lifelong commitment.